ni/nimi-python/docs/nirfsg/class.rst

         .. note:: This property is read/write if you are using an external LO.
 Otherwise, this property is read-only.

+        .. tip:: This property can be set/get on specific lo within your :py:class:`nirfsg.Session` instance.
+            Use Python index notation on the repeated capabilities container lo to specify a subset.

+            Example: :py:attr:`my_session.lo[ ... ].lo_frequency`

+            To set/get on all lo, you can call the property directly on the :py:class:`nirfsg.Session`.

+            Example: :py:attr:`my_session.lo_frequency`

         The following table lists the characteristics of this property.

             +-----------------------+------------+